A look at what a dietitian thinks the Netflix documentary The Magic Pill gets wrong about the keto diet. We review the evidence on the ketogenic diet.

 As a dietitian, when I think of carbs I think of FIBRE.
 Fibre does wonders for us.
 It helps us feel full for longer, helps us manage our weight, lower our cholesterol and the list goes on!
 One major point the documentary misses is that not all carbs are created equal.
 There are major differences between refined and processed carbs and whole carbs in their natural state.
 Depending on the type of carbohydrate, they also have a drastically different impact on blood sugar levels due to their fibre content.
 Several systematic reviews have found that the intake of whole grains is associated with significant reductions in the risk of cardiovascular disease and cancer.

-Bottom Line: Not all carbohydrates are created equal and depending on the type of carbohydrates will have a drastically different impact on blood sugar levels.
+Bottom Line: Not all carbohydrates are created equal.
+Depending on the type of carbohydrates will have a drastically different impact on blood sugar levels.
 Carbohydrates rich in fibre carry significant heart health benefits and keep us full for longer which may help with weight management.

 Claim #4: Choose more animal products over fruits and vegetables